Homeira Moshirzadeh

-Homeira Moshirzadeh (حمیرا مشیرزاده; born 1962) is an Iranian political scientist and associate professor in the Department of International Relations and an associate faculty at the Center for Women's Studies, at University of Tehran.
+Homeira Moshirzadeh (حمیرا مشیرزاده; born 1962) is an Iranian political scientist and Profesor titular in the Department of International Relations and an associate faculty at the Center for Women's Studies, at University of Tehran.

 Career

 Moshirzadeh has published many books in Persian.
 She has translated some of the major IR texts into Persian, including Hans Morgenthau's Politics among Nations and Alexander Wendt's Social Theory of International Politics.

 Her articles on international relations, feminism, Iran 's foreign policy, and dialogue of civilizations have been published in Persian and English journals, including Siasat Khareji (Foreign Policy), Majalleh Daneshkadeh Hoghoogh va Olum Siasi, and The Iranian Journal of International Affairs.
 Some of her articles on dialogue of civilizations, cultural studies, and women's studies have appeared in edited volumes in Persian and English.
 Moshirzadeh's From a Social Movement to a Social Theory: History of Feminism won the Women's Library Prize in 2005.

-She is a board member of the Editorial Board at the International Journal of Political Science.
+She is a board member of the editorial board at the International Journal of Political Science.